huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

  'pipeline_tag': None}
 ```

 Once we have this dictionary, we can create our metadata report.
-In the interest of brevity, we won't include the complete code here, but the Hugging Face Spaces [repository](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) for this webhook contains the full code.
+In the interest of brevity, we won't include the complete code here, but the Hugging Face Spaces [repository](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) for this Webhook contains the full code.

 We create one function which creates a markdown table that produces a prettier version of the data we have in our metadata coverage dictionary.